Wacvic/slate/source/index.html.md

 }
 ```

-This options sets the URL of a Facebook Messenger chatbot.
+This option sets the URL of a Facebook Messenger chatbot.
 This option will display a messenger icon in the chatbox's header.
 <aside class="notice">
 <b><u>Default:</u></b> `none`
 </aside>